 One of the other key initiatives was the establishment of governance for required standards and the formation of a Regional Advisory Council (RAC) to promote full stakeholder engagement.
 Virginia Information Technologies Agency’s (VITA’s) Integrated Services Program (ISP) staff established the RAC as a work group to assist the Public Safety Communications (PSC) coordinator.
 With best practices, ISP staff facilitates the development of documents and the RAC serves as the steering committee.
 In 2017, three best practices were produced: 9-1-1 Addressing - Operational and Administrative; Public Safety Call Processing; and Wireless 9-1-1 Call Routing Optimization.
 The RAC also developed a standards document describing the current standard capabilities and services all Virginia PSAPs must provide to their citizens.

-Critical Incident Stress Management (CISM) training - Sessions available April 10-25
+Critical Incident Stress Management (CISM) training - Held April 10-25